 As a freelancer, one only can create a gig and wait for clients to pour in.

 Pros of Fiverr

 Here are the advantages of using Fiverr to find freelance clients.

 - Fiverr is a vast marketplace and yet one of it’s kind for freelancers.
 It isn’t like other freelancing sites like Upwork or PeoplePerHour, where clients share what they want, and freelancers bid for it, but it turns the table and allows freelancers to offer their services at their price.

 - Fiverr is very simple and easy to get started.

 - If you position your gig well enough, orders will pour in, and freelancers don’t need to spend time finding clients.

 - Upselling works best in Fiverr with extra gigs.
-Primary gigs along with “extra gigs” offerings can mean, you make a lot more than $5.
+First gigs along with “extra gigs” offerings can mean, you make a lot more than $5.

 Cons of Using Fiverr